1tzArad/task-cli/README.md

 * Ensure to handle errors and edge cases gracefully.

-> **Note:** This project is inspired by and based on an idea from [roadmap.sh](https://roadmap.sh/projects/task-tracker).
-All credits for the original project concept go to the creators of roadmap.sh.
+> **Note:** This project is part of the project section on [roadmap.sh](https://roadmap.sh/projects/task-tracker), created to help developers practice and enhance their skills.
+All credit for the project idea goes to roadmap.sh.